-Wilms tumour, also known as nephroblastoma, is a malignant paediatric renal tumour.
+Wilms tumor, also known as nephroblastoma, is a malignant pediatric renal tumor.

 There is no recognised gender predilection, however, presentation is a little later in females 2.
 The vast majority are unilateral with less than 5 % occurring bilaterally.